Enhancing Home Assistant with custom automation

 mode: single

-For reusability, turn the above into a blueprint.
-Create file config/blueprints/automation/lab53/arrival_lights.yaml and use inputs so you can pick the person, zones and scenes without editing YAML each time.
+For reusability, turn that into a blueprint.
+Create config/blueprints/automation/lab53/arrival_lights.yaml and use inputs so you can pick the person, zone and scenes without editing YAML each time.
 A usable blueprint snippet:

 blueprint: